top of page

 Hypochondriac

-I am glad I had the courage to go back to the AE after so many past issues.
+I am glad I had the courage to go back to the Accident and Emergency after so many past issues.

 Glad that I listened to my gut saying I needed an x-ray for my right knee.